vippsas/vipps-login-api/vipps-login-api-faq.md

 * Have you double checked that the `redirect_uri` used in the API call is _exactly_ the same as the one specified on [portal.vipps.no](https://portal.vipps.no)?
-* Pay extra attention to whether the URI used in the3 API request has a trailing `/` or URL-encoded entities (like `%20`), and whether the URI added on [portal.vipps.no](https://portal.vipps.no) is an exact match.
+* Pay extra attention to whether the URI used in the API request has a trailing `/` or URL-encoded entities (like `%20`), and whether the URI added on [portal.vipps.no](https://portal.vipps.no) is an exact match.